-Alternating Current Circuits (4) Circuit analysis including controlled sources, op amps, and ideal transformers, and calculus relationships; one/two port network models; three- phase and industrial loads.
+Alternating Current Circuits (4) Circuit analysis including controlled sources, op amps, and ideal transformers, and calculus relationships; one/two port networks; three- phase and industrial loads.

 EET 311 Alternating Current Circuits (4)